Petrosz007/msc-thesis/chapters/graph_reduction.typ

 === Graph representation

 So our goal is to intersect NTuples in a way, that in the end we have the least number of NTuples possible.
-We can imagine this problem as a Graph, where the vertices are the NTuples, and we have an edge between two verities, if those NTuples have an intersection.
+We can imagine this problem as a Graph, where the nodes are the NTuples, and we have an edge between two verities, if those NTuples have an intersection.

 Example:

 #align(center, figure(image("../graphs/dot/simple.dot.png", width: 25%), caption: []))

-What happens when we intersect two vertices?
+What happens when we intersect two nodes?

 #align(center, [
   #figure(